CITMProject3/Project3/docs/aiglesias.md

 we came out with the way, by using heightmaps.
 This is the development of the heightmaps until the actual one:
 ![HeightmapGif](https://i.imgflip.com/1qgkaa.gif)

+- After every heighmap I had to put all the colliders, checkpoints, paint the terrain and put some props, where the artists really helped.

 - Here you have some images of the development of the map with lots of iterations between them:
 ![map1](http://i.imgur.com/aRDbdkr.jpg?1)
 ![map2](http://i.imgur.com/I9fEi6y.png?1)